opendaylight/docs/docs/release-notes/projects/transportpce.rst

 Overview
 ========

-Transport PCE is an application running on top of the OpenDaylight controller.
-Its primary function is to control an optical transport infrastructure using a non-proprietary South Bound Interface (SBI).
+Transport PCE is an OpenDaylight controller feature whose primary function is to control high rate transport services.
+To that end, it controls the infrastructure of an optical transport network using a non-proprietary South Bound Interface (SBI).

 The controlled transport infrastructure includes a WDM (Wave Division Multiplexing) layer and an OTN (optical transport network) layer.
 The WDM layer is built from ROADMs (reconfigurable optical add-drop multiplexer)